SL Contractors: Sand, Stone, Sabunga, Topsoil, Civils, Demolition & Plant Hire (East London)

 Crush between 40-80m³ per day depending on the hardness of the material.

-• Crusher Bucket
+Crusher Bucket attachment:

 Drum rollers are robust, versatile and are available in a number of sizes and weights.
 A single drum roller is equipped with a roller drum and rear pneumatic rubber tires, often with additional vibratory devices to enhance their effectiveness.
 A scraper directly mounted on the drum prevents soil build-up on the surface.
 To increase compaction power an additional weight is attached to the rear of the roller.